w1tw0lf/Unifi-Device-info/README.md

 Thanks to `valvex`, https://community.home-assistant.io/t/monitoring-your-unifi-ap/259703 for giving the base for this.

-To get started download, you must have https://github.com/custom-components/sensor.unifigateway install and working
+To get started download, you must have https://github.com/AlexxIT/PythonScriptsPro added via HACS

-The code above can be used with standalone as with https://github.com/finish06/pyunifi

 Made to work with newer UnifiOS